MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-V-Office-Inspector-GeneralHealth-Care-Department-Health-Human-Services/subchapter-B-OIG-Authorities/part-1001-Program-Integrity-Medicare-State-Health-Care-Programs/subpart-C-Permissive-Exclusions/section-1001.952.md

 For purposes of paragraph (x) of this section, *group practice* shall have the meaning set forth at 42 CFR 411.352; *member of the group practice* shall mean all persons covered by the definition of “member of the group or member of a group practice” at 42 CFR 411.351, as well as other prescribing health care professionals who are owners or employees of the group practice; *prescribing health care professional* shall mean a physician or other health care professional licensed to prescribe drugs in the State in which the drugs are dispensed; *PDP sponsor* or *MA organization* shall have the meanings set forth at 42 CFR 423.4 and 422.2, respectively; *prescription information* shall mean information about prescriptions for drugs or for any other item or service normally accomplished through a written prescription; and *electronic health record* shall mean a repository of consumer health status information in computer processable form used for clinical diagnosis and treatment for a broad array of clinical conditions.

-(y) *Electronic health records items and services.* As used in section 1128B of the Act, “remuneration” does not include nonmonetary remuneration (consisting of items and services in the form of software or information technology and training services) necessary and used predominantly to create, maintain, transmit, or receive electronic health records, if all of the following conditions are met:
+(y) *Electronic health records items and services.* As used in section 1128B of the Act, “remuneration” does not include nonmonetary remuneration (consisting of items and services in the form of software or information technology and training services, including cybersecurity software and services) necessary and used predominantly to create, maintain, transmit, receive, or protect electronic health records, if all of the conditions in paragraphs (y)(1) through (13) of this section are met:

-(1) The items and services are provided to an individual or entity engaged in the delivery of health care by -
+(1) The items and services are provided to an individual or entity engaged in the delivery of health care by:

-(i) An individual or entity, other than a laboratory company, that provides services covered by a Federal health care program and submits claims or requests for payment, either directly or through reassignment, to the Federal health care program; or
+(i) An individual or entity, other than a laboratory company, that:

+(A) Provides services covered by a Federal health care program and submits claims or requests for payment, either directly or through reassignment, to the Federal health care program; or

+(B) Is comprised of the types of individuals or entities in paragraph (y)(1)(i)(A) of this section; or

 (ii) A health plan.

 (2) The software is interoperable at the time it is provided to the recipient.
-For purposes of this subparagraph, software is deemed to be interoperable if, on the date it is provided to the recipient, it has been certified by a certifying body authorized by the National Coordinator for Health Information Technology to an edition of the electronic health record certification criteria identified in the then-applicable version of 45 CFR part 170.
+For purposes of this paragraph (y)(2) of this section, software is deemed to be interoperable if, on the date it is provided to the recipient, it is certified by a certifying body authorized by the National Coordinator for Health Information Technology to certification criteria identified in the then-applicable version of 45 CFR part 170.

-(3) The donor (or any person on the donor's behalf) does not take any action to limit or restrict the use, compatibility, or interoperability of the items or services with other electronic prescribing or electronic health records systems (including, but not limited to, health information technology applications, products, or services).
+(3) [Reserved]

 (4) Neither the recipient nor the recipient's practice (or any affiliated individual or entity) makes the receipt of items or services, or the amount or nature of the items or services, a condition of doing business with the donor.